himanshuraj001/Data_science_blog/README.md

 In this project, I dived into the most recent Airbnb Boston and Seattle dataset and found many interesting phenomenom:
 - We established a machine learning model to predict the rental price for Boston.
+- We use Gradient boosting regressor model with mean squared error as loss value we get a error 0f 58 which is not that good because we can achive good score if we use NLP techniques but as I keep my model simple it underfit.
 - We took a look at the feature importance of the trained model and check if they make sense.
 - We list all the important amenities to get a better feeling how host can make more money by providing better services to meet customers’ need.